Blog > Articles >

 Market research questions for product development

-Product market research can be done at several points in the product development process, by asking potential customers in your target market questions about existing products (yours or competitors’), prototypes, or just your own early-stage product ideas.
+Product market research can be done at several points in the product development process.
+You’ll ask potential customers in your target market questions about existing products (yours or competitors’), prototypes, or just your own early-stage product ideas.

 You can dive into the customer experience, specific product features or simply find out if the product quality matches the value proposition you’re putting out there.